Bringing Peace, Love and Dairy to the World

 L-R: Nancy Lorenz, David Bice

 Nancy Lorenz was a longtime fan of Redwood Hill before joining the Marketing Team in 2011.
 Previously, she worked at Hewlett-Packard, Agilent Technologies and The Press Democrat.
-As assistant to Marketing and Communications Manager Sharon Bice, Nancy enjoys working on a wide variety of projects, including photography, social media, packaging, internal signage and graphics and literature for sales and marketing.
-Nancy enjoys her short bike commute from Graton, where she lives with her husband Dave and one cat.
+Nancy enjoys working on a wide variety of projects, including photography, social media, packaging, signage, graphics and literature for sales and marketing.
+Nancy enjoys the fresh air of her bike commute from Graton, where she lives with her husband Dave and one cat.
 They have one grown daughter, Amelia.

 David Bice grew up at Redwood Hill Farm and still likes to brag about winning a 4-H Showmanship class as a 12-year old with his champion Saanen goat named Darcy!
 These days, David represents the farm at many culinary events and non-profit fundraisers, while serving our cheeses and telling the story of Redwood Hill.
 He's also the "milkman", loading and delivering fresh goat milk from our dairy to our creamery, three miles away.
 He's also the farm gardener and administers our Facebook page, with daily photos of the happy goats and farm.
 David returned to the family farm in 2008 after living in Hawaii where he operated his own plant nursery, did landscape installations for oceanfront homes, and had a 21-year career in radio, as "David Bice in Paradise".
 His spare time goes to gardening, hiking, fishing, LandPaths Sonoma County, KOWS fm & KWTF community radio stations.